Welcome to the Jack County 4-H program!

 Youth members are required to pay a $25.00 participation fee if enrolled by October 31st and a $30.00 fee from November 1st to the close of the 4-H year.
 Adult volunteer leaders are registered each year also and it is a $10.00 applicant fee.

 Youth, Kindergarten- 2nd grade, are 4-H Clover Kid members.
-The Clover Kid program is a noncompetitive learning experience, to build social skills through projects and activities, with no charge of membership.
+The Clover Kid program is a noncompetitive learning experience, to build social skills through projects and activities, with a $10.00 applicant fee.
 All Clover Kids who participate will receive a participation ribbon.

 Members must enroll on 4-H Online 2.0 Click on the online enrollment and registration box.